TheYuriG/blog_lessons/discord_create_channels/README.md

 > _if (!interaction.channel.parent) { (line 45)_

-First, we are checking if the channel where the command was used doesn't have a [parent](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel), which would mean they are not nested within a [category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).
-If this check succeeds, then this is a stray channel and we can reuse our previous code to create another stray channel.
+First, we are checking if the Channel where the command was used doesn't have a [parent](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel), which would mean they are not nested within a [category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).
+If this check succeeds, then this is a stray Channel and we can reuse our previous code to create another stray Channel.
 Do note that we end this if check with a `return` statement.
 More on that is below.

 > _if (interaction.channel.parent) { (line 66)_

-Now we are checking if the channel where the command was used does have a [parent](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel), meaning they are nested in a [category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).
+Now we are checking if the Channel where the command was used does have a [parent](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel), meaning they are nested in a [category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).

 > _await interaction.channel.parent.children.create({ (line 69)_

-Since the channel where the command was used does have a [parent](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel), we need to create our channel inside that same [category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).
-For that, we need to first access the [children](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannelChildManager) of that category and then create our channel within.
+Since the Channel where the command was used does have a [parent](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel), we need to create our Channel inside that same [category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).
+For that, we need to first access the [children](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannelChildManager) of that Category and then create our Channel within.

-Now that we are handling both cases for stray channels and nested channels, let's switch gears for a moment and talk about Threads before we proceed to Voice Channels, [Categories](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel), and Roles.
+Now that we are handling both cases for stray Channels and nested Channels, let's switch gears for a moment and talk about Threads before we proceed to Voice Channels, [Categories](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel), and Roles.

-## Create a thread with a dynamic name
+## Create a Thread with a dynamic name

-Starting a thread is about as simple as creating a channel, all you need is either a message or a channel that will host the thread.
-Because threads live inside a channel, regardless of using a message as a starting point or not, you don't need to care for [categories](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).
+Starting a Thread is about as simple as creating a Channel, all you need is either a message or a Channel that will host the Thread.
+Because Threads live inside a Channel, regardless of using a message as a starting point or not, you don't need to care for [categories](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).

 ```js
 // Importing SlashCommandBuilder is required for every slash command